 Project evaluation.
 These GHG assessment calculators compare a business-as-usual scenario to an intervention scenario to assess specific project interventions.
-Project evaluation GHG calculators are divided into two subcategories depending upon if the calculator has a carbon credit scheme orientation or otherwise.
+Project evaluation GHG calculators are divided into two subcategories depending on if the calculator has a carbon credit scheme orientation or otherwise.

 Market- and product-oriented calculators.
-These GHG assessment calculators are used to calculate GHG per kg of product rather than assessing a farm or landscape.
+These GHG assessment calculators are used to calculate GHG per kg of the product rather than assessing a farm or landscape.
 The aim of these calculators is to compare GHG emissions of different products rather than locations.

 Agriculture, forestry, and other land use (AFOLU) represent about 30% of total global GHG emissions (UNFCCC, 2012 cited in Colomb et al., 2013).
 AFOLU is of particular importance for low-income countries because more than half of low-income countries plan to decrease GHG emissions through reductions in AFOLU emissions (Richards et al., 2016).
-However, Richards et al. (2016) reports that standard GHG calculators are only 60% accurate in low-income countries.
+However, Richards et al. (2016) report that standard GHG calculators are only 60% accurate in low-income countries.

 There are a number of GHG calculators with different aims currently available for agricultural use.
 More information for some popular GHG assessment calculators in agriculture can be accessed online:

 Colorado State University’s Agriculture and Land Use National Greenhouse Gas Inventory Software (ALU): (http://www.nrel.colostate.edu/projects/ALUsoftware/)